-For information regarding local childcare provision please click on the following link Leeds City Council website.
+For information regarding local childcare provision please visit the Leeds City Council website here.
 The Leeds City Council website also provides information about local schools, including admissions procedures and holiday dates.

 We also have an arrangement with North Leeds Community Nursery, which is on the edge of the Headingley Campus in the grounds of what was Beckett Park Primary School.

 We have now have rooms available where mothers can breast feed their babies.

 - City Campus - mothers should contact The Rose Bowl Student Hub.

 - Headingley - mothers should contact The Student Hub to be allocated an available room.

 Baby changing facilities are available at:<td">Headingley Campus </td"><td">Northern Terrace </td"><td">Cloth Hall Court </td"><td">Carnegie Pavilion </td">

 |Disabled toilets near the Student Hub (G07) and at the back of Food Court (RG25).|